openshift/cluster-config-operator/test/extended/README.md

 3. Delete the test code from your suite.
 4. Run `make tests-ext-update` to clean the metadata

-**WARNING**: Deleting a test may cause issues with Sippy https://sippy.dptools.openshift.org/sippy-ng/ or other tools that expected the Unique TestID tracked outside of this repository.
+*****WARNING**: Deleting a test may cause issues with Sippy <https://sippy.dptools.openshift.org/sippy-ng/>
+or other tools that expected the Unique TestID tracked outside of this repository.
 [More info](https://github.com/openshift-eng/ci-test-mapping)
-Check the status of https://issues.redhat.com/browse/TRT-2208 before proceeding with test deletions.
+Check the status of [TRT-2208](https://issues.redhat.com/browse/TRT-2208) before proceeding with test deletions.

 ## E2E Test Configuration